-In summary, ND's process map provided direction for a limited process evaluation.
-The logic model, however, lacked clear and consistent descriptions of how ND aims to organize the delivery of PDI services and activities and affect client change.
-Still, ND specifically identified the NHA and TRM in their contracts, and staff regularly identified them as the most important strategy/approach they use while interacting with clients.
-The NHA and TRM are not evidenced-based practices though and the PDI does not clearly prioritize a single EBP or strategy with clients.
-This feature of the ND PDI significantly limits which client outcomes can reasonably be attributed to the PDI as a result of participation in their PDI program.
+In summary, ND's process map provided ISR with direction for a limited process evaluation.
+The established logic model lacked clear and consistent descriptions of how ND aims to organize the delivery of PDI services and activities and affect client change.
+Still, ND specifically identified the NHA and TRM in their contracts as strategies deployed in the PDI program, and staff regularly identified them as the most important strategies/approaches they use while interacting with clients.
+As noted earlier the NHA and TRM are not evidenced-based practices and the PDI does not clearly prioritize a single EBP or strategy with clients.
+ND has emphasized that presently no youth peer support work model exists, which to ISR's knowledge, is true.
+Altogether, the absence of a prioritized strategy or practice combined with the challenges for ND to develop a novel intervention of youth peer support work limited evaluators ability to determine which client outcomes could reasonably be attributed to the ND PDI as a result of client participation in the program.